 Our next port of call was the magnificent Torres del Paine National Park.
 One of David's hobbies is reading mountaineering books, especially those telling of the exploits of Don Whillans and Chris Bonington (anyone over 60 will know who I mean)!
 He reliably informs me that Don, helped by Chris Bonington, was the first Brit to climb the Central Tower of these mountains right at the end of the Andes.
 We were delighted to have a great view of the Towers from every angle of the hotel and surroundings.

-One day after a great, but again freezing, trip on a zodiac boat down the Rio Serrano to Last Hope Sound, the hotel put on a very welcome barbeque in front of a roaring log fire.
+One day after a great, but again freezing, trip on a zodiac boat down the Rio Serrano to Last Hope Sound, the hotel put on a very welcome barbecue in front of a roaring log fire.
 Needless to say it was bliss!
 A few days later after an amazing six hour bus journey through Argentina we arrived in El Calafate to visit Los Glaciares National Park.
-We were thrilled to have arranged for us an all day navigation to see the Upsala, Spegazzini and Perito Moreno glaciers - the latter being one of the World's only advancing glaciers.
+We were thrilled to have arranged for us an all day navigation to see the Upsala, Spegazzini and Perito Moreno glaciers — the latter being one of the World's only advancing glaciers.
 It is so stunning that when it came into view there was a loud gasp from all the people on board the catamaran.

 Buenos Aires was our next stop but again as we had been before we stayed only one night, primarily so that we could see an Argentine tango once again.
 We had also visited the mighty Iguaçu falls a few years ago but just had to see them again.
 To see them once in a lifetime is amazing but twice is incredible.
 We have seen Niagara and Victoria falls but these put them all in the shade.

 Our last four days were spent in Rio de Janeiro, but because we had been before we didn't visit Corcovado or Sugar Loaf Mountain although of course they can both be seen from everywhere.
-Rio is such a beautiful city and we just loved to sit on Copacabana beach watching all the goings on and sunbathing of course.
+Rio is such a beautiful city and we just loved to sit on Copacabana Beach watching all the goings on and sunbathing of course.
 After a month of travelling this suited us just fine.

 We had an amazing adventure and I make no apologies for using so many superlatives because it was a trip of a lifetime.